 Each week, I offer some playful brain draining games and puzzles with simple materials.
 The intent with them is an easy way to entertain our dogs on those days when we don't have the time or energy to do so.

 Each week, I will also post some games that have been researched by scientists to give humans a better idea of the breadth of what dogs are capable of.
 In other words how intelligent are they?
 My goal is to have you try them with your dog, recording the results (both on video and on computer) and add your data to a class summary.
 This will give us an idea of how our dogs rate against the dogs being tested in the studies.
 My bet (or in scientific terminology, my hypothesis) is that we will come to some surprising conclusions about what our dogs are capable of!

 This is why I am hoping most people will sign up at silver.
-Denise has suggested I make it clear that there may be few golds to watch, but there will be much fun and thoughtful discussion.
+Denise has suggested I make it clear that there may be only a few golds to watch, but there will be much fun and thoughtful discussion from the silvers.

 Registration will begin at 10:30AM PST.

 Enrollment limits: 6 gold, 15 silver, unlimited bronze.
 If you are interested in a bronze level spot, you can sign up any time during the registration period.

 - right or left pawed physical traits predict temperament stability